St James's

-St James's is a central district in the City of Westminster, London, forming part of the West End.
-In the 17th century the area developed as a residential location for the British aristocracy, and around the 19th century was the focus of the development of gentlemen's clubs.
+St James's is a district of Westminster, and a central district in the City of Westminster, London, forming part of the West End.
+The area was once part of the northwestern gardens and parks of St. James's Palace and much of it is still owned by the Crown Estate.
+During the Restoration in the 17th century, the area was developed as a residential location for the British aristocracy, and around the 19th century was the focus of the development of their gentlemen's clubs.
 Once part of the parish of St Martin in the Fields, much of it formed the parish of St James from 1685 to 1922.
 Since the Second World War the area has transitioned from residential to commercial use.

-St James's is bounded to the north by Piccadilly and Mayfair, to the west by Green Park, to the south by The Mall bounding St. James's Park, and to the east by Haymarket.
+St James's is bounded to the north by Piccadilly and Mayfair, to the west by Green Park, to the south by The Mall and St. James's Park, and to the east by Haymarket.

-History

 Toponymy

 The area's name is derived from the dedication of a 12th-century leper hospital to Saint James the Less.
 The hospital site is now occupied by St James's Palace.
 The area became known as "Clubland" because of the historic presence of gentlemen's clubs.

-The section of Regent Street (colloquially known as 'Lower Regent Street') that runs between Waterloo Place and Piccadilly Circus has been officially renamed 'Regent Street St James's’.
+The section of Regent Street (colloquially known as 'Lower Regent Street') that runs between Waterloo Place and Piccadilly Circus has been officially renamed 'Regent Street St James's'.

 Urban development

 St James's was once part of the same royal park as Green Park and St. James's Park.
 In the 1660s, Charles II gave the right to develop the area to Henry Jermyn, 1st Earl of St Albans who developed it as a predominantly aristocratic residential area around a grid of streets centred on St James's Square.
 Until the Second World War, St James's remained one of the most exclusive residential enclaves in London.
-Notable residences include St James's Palace, Clarence House, Marlborough House, Lancaster House, Spencer House, Schomberg House, Norfolk House and Bridgewater House.
-(See Townhouse (Great Britain) for the aristocratic nature of the speculative buildings.)
+Notable residences include St James's Palace, Clarence House, Marlborough House, Lancaster House, Spencer House, Schomberg House, Norfolk House, Bridgewater House, and the remaining townhomes of Carlton House Terrace.